-Ellie Otteson, LPC, RYT200 is…
+Ellie Holbrook, MA, LPCC, RYT200 is…

-…A Licensed Professional Counselor: Ellie counsels women, men, adolescents, and professionals from all walks of life.
+…A Licensed Professional Clinical Counselor: Ellie counsels women, men, adolescents, and professionals from all walks of life.
 She is committed to the well-being of her clients and dedicated to helping them meet their unique individual life and wellness goals as they optimize their personal satisfaction in life.
 As a coach, Ellie specializes in the art of positive living.

 …A DONA-trained birth doula: Ellie is a DONA-trained birth doula.
 She is enthusiastic about childbirth, and passionate about supporting expecting women and their families.

 Interested in staying in touch with us?
 Each week, we will be sending out messages of Love and Light, including weekly updates, the calendar of events, mindful musings, and other health and wellness information related to each and every one of our products and services!

 Simply click on the “Contact” tab on the far right, and send us an email expressing interest in being added to the list.